Karun-D/Karun-D.github.io/README.md

 <!-- USAGE EXAMPLES -->
 ## Inspiration
-The following Boostrap Theme was used to build the foundations of this website.
+The following Bootstrap Theme was used to build the foundations of this website.
 Check it out:
 1. https://startbootstrap.com/theme/agency

 <!-- ROADMAP -->